 During the exam, you discuss your topic and your topic points with the examiner.

 Conversation task (2 minutes)

-In this part of the exam, you have a conversation with the examiner on one of these subject areas.
+In this part of the exam, you and the examiner have a conversation on one of these subject areas.
 Can you label each of the pictures using the subjects in the box below?